rrwiyatn/deep-learning/README.md

 # deeplearning-ai
-Repo for various AI/deep learning projects that I've done
+Repo for various AI/deep learning projects that I've done.
+Feel free to contact me if you want to reproduce the results, I will be more than happy to share the datasets that I used with you!

 Projects include:
 1. Wasserstein GAN - [LINK](https://github.com/rrwiyatn/deeplearning-ai/tree/master/wasserstein_gan)